 The State Bar Act provides for the licensure and regulation of attorneys by the State Bar of California, a public corporation governed by a board of trustees.
 That act requires 6 members of the 19-member board to be attorneys elected from State Bar Districts.
+That act requires protection of the public to be the highest priority for the State Bar and the board of trustees in exercising their licensing, regulatory, and disciplinary functions and requires protection of the public to be paramount whenever the protection of the public is inconsistent with any other interest sought to be promoted.
 That act provides that the State Bar is subject to the Bagley-Keene Open Meeting Act and the California Public Records Act, as specified.
 That act, until January 1, 2017, requires the board to charge an annual membership fee for active members of up to \$315 for 2016.
 The act requires the board of trustees to elect or select the president, vice president, and treasurer of the State Bar, as specified.
 Existing law prohibits the Legislature, when the board of trustees places a charge upon or otherwise makes available all or any portion of the income or revenue from membership fees for the payment of security of an obligation of the State Bar and so long as any obligation remains unpaid, from reducing the maximum membership fee below the maximum in effect at the time the obligation is created or incurred and provides that this provision constitutes a covenant to the holder of such an obligation.
 The act requires the board of trustees to contract with the California State Auditor's Office to conduct a performance audit of the State Bar's operations, as specified.
 That act establishes the State Bar Court to act in the place of the board of trustees in the determination of disciplinary proceedings, as specified.
+That act requires the board to appoint a lawyer admitted to practice in California to serve as chief trial counsel, as specified.
 That act authorizes the State Bar to raise additional revenue by any lawful means, including, but not limited to, the creation of foundations or not-for-profit corporations.
 That act requires the board to establish and administer a Client Security Fund to relieve or mitigate pecuniary losses caused by dishonest conduct of active members of the State Bar, as specified.